Search

 Mary Beth Dennison

-Mary Beth Dennison returns to her alma mater to begin her first year as an assistant coach for Georgia Southern softball in 2021.
-She will serve as the pitching coach for the Eagles as well.
+Mary Beth Dennison returns to her alma mater and enters her fourth season as an assistant coach with the Georgia Southern softball program.
+She serves as the pitching coach for the Eagles.

 Dennison comes back to Statesboro after serving as a volunteer assistant at the University of Michigan for the last three seasons.
 While there, she helped the Wolverines to NCAA berths in both seasons the Championships were held, including hosting an NCAA regional in 2018.
 The Wolverines compiled a 98-29 record while on the staff.